ibizaman/blog/posts/2020-10-17-1-configure-emacs.markdown

 > ```

 Super useful for running `brittany` or `ghcide` inside our Nix environment.
+We won't need to run those manually though.

 Another useful function is `nix-compile` which interactively asks for a sandbox and a command to run.

-We add `nix-mode` for its `nix-build` function.
-This allows us to build the site executable.
+We add `nix-mode` mostly for its `nix-build` function.
+This allows us to build the site executable from Emacs.

 ## lsp-mode, lsp-ui, company-lsp